 The kata Kūsankū is characterized by the repeated use of a simultaneous rising shutō block and a tate-shutō uchi.
-While Kūsankū is not part of the Goshin-Jutsu curriculum, we still make occasional use of its core concept -- that defenses and counterattacks can be performed simultaneously.
+While Kūsankū is not part of the Goshin-Jutsu curriculum, we still make use of its core concept -- that defenses and counterattacks can be performed simultaneously.
 Within Goshin-Jutsu, any simultaneous block and counterattack is referred to as a “Kūsankū movement.”

 Kūsankū movements are intrinsically faster than performing two individual movements.
 Whereas the standard block-counter combination works on two beats (i.e, ♫, “1-2”), a simultaneous “blockcounter” only takes one beat (e.g., ♪, “1”).
-Training to perform block-counter combinations faster and faster will mitigate, but not change the fact that a one-step processes are faster than two-step processes.
-This is especially important in kobudō, because two-handed weapons (e.g., staves, spears, swords, polearms, etc.) cannot perform Kūsankū movements.
-Many waza for defending against these weapons exploit this fact by using single-handed weapons wielded in pairs (e.g., [[Sai|sai], tonfa, [Kama|kama}, tanbō, etc.); one weapon is used to block/parry/check the opponent’s weapon, while simultaneously counterattacking with your other weapon before the opponent can react.
+Training to perform block-counter combinations faster and faster will mitigate, but not change the fact that one-step processes are intrinsically faster than two-step processes.
+This is especially important in kobudō, because two-handed weapons cannot perform Kūsankū movements.
+Many of the defenses against two-handed weapons (e.g., staves, spears, swords, polearms, etc.) work through exploiting this weakness.
+Single-handed weapons (e.g., sai, tonfa, kama, tanbō, etc.) are usually welded in pairs, so one weapon can block/parry/check the opponent’s weapon, while simultaneously counterattacking with the other weapon before the opponent can react.